-New Mexico Geochronology
+New Mexico Geochronology Research Laboratory

-The New Mexico Geochronology Research Laboratory (NMGRL) in Socorro is a state-of-the-art 40Ar/39Ar dating facility administered by the New Mexico Bureau of Mines at the New Mexico Institute of Mining and Technology.
+The New Mexico Geochronology Research Laboratory (NMGRL) in Socorro is a state-of-the-art 40Ar/39Ar dating facility administered by the New Mexico Bureau of Geology at the New Mexico Institute of Mining and Technology.
 40Ar/39Ar research at NMGRL is directed by Drs.
 Bill McIntosh and Matt Heizler who have over 30 years combined experience in the field of argon geochronology and thermochronology.
 The lab also employs a full-time technician, Lisa Peters who supervises mineral separation, sample irradiation and analyses and data reduction.

 Since its christening in the winter of 1992, the NMGRL laboratory has performed over 75,000 single sample analyses.
 Necessary in this regard is the software developed by Dr. Al Deino at the Berkeley Geochronology Center in Berkeley, California which allows for full automation of extraction line and mass spectrometer functions .
 The software controls all crucial extraction line and mass spectrometer valves which are operated via pneumatic air drivers.
 Additional automation comes from laser and furnace sample "packages" which can contain up to 221 and 17 individual samples per load, respectively.
 Once under vacuum, sample analyses do not require the physical presence of laboratory personnel for extended periods of time.